-For those keen to seek out the ever elusive jaguar, Porto Joffre is one of the best spots in the Americas to find them.
-The lodges in this area are particularly focused on the jaguar, with daily boat trips along the Cuiaba and Piquiri Rivers and its tributaries.
-In theory jaguar are easier to see in the dry season from June to October, and are often spotted on the shaded river banks as the heat rises through the months.
-This is how I spotted my first and only jaguar, resting in the shade after a tasty caiman lunch, I felt so lucky and truly privileged as part of the only boat to be watching this powerful and stocky big cat; that moment will stay with me forever and is without doubt one of my all time favourite travel moments!
+For those keen to seek out the ever-elusive jaguar, Porto Jofre is one of the best spots in the Americas to find them.
+The lodges in this area are particularly focused on the jaguar, with daily boat trips along the Cuiaba and Piquiri rivers and its tributaries.
+In theory, jaguars are easier to see in the dry season from June to October and are often spotted on the shaded river banks as the heat rises through the months.
+This is how I spotted my first and only jaguar, resting in the shade after a tasty caiman lunch, I felt so lucky and truly privileged as part of the only boat to be watching this powerful and stocky big cat; that moment will stay with me forever and is, without doubt, one of my all-time favourite travel moments!

 My journey continued to the southern Amazon, which with the Pantanal wetlands and the Chapada dos Guimaraes tablelands, makes up the Three Ecosystems of Mato Grosso.
 On the next leg of the journey, I flew up to Alta Floresta, a remote town in the southern Amazon and the gateway to the Cristalino State Park, where I spent a couple of fantastic days at Cristalino Jungle Lodge.

 My journey continued to the Chapada dos Guimaraes National Park with its vast tabletop mountains, gorges, spectacular waterfalls and cerrado savannah.
-This area also offers different wildlife species to the Pantanal and Amazon with Red and Green Macaws, marmoset, armadillo and if incredibly lucky, the endangered Maned Wolf.
-Only an hour from Cuiaba, the town also serves as a handy stop over between the Pantanal and Amazon with some small characterful pousadas to unwind after the heat of the Pantanal.
+This area also offers different wildlife species to the Pantanal and Amazon with Red and Green Macaws, marmosets, armadillos and if incredibly lucky, the endangered Maned Wolf.
+Only an hour from Cuiaba, the town also serves as a handy stopover between the Pantanal and Amazon with some small characterful pousadas to unwind after the heat of the Pantanal.

 This was my second visit to Brazil, and the principal aim of the next leg was to explore the coastal areas near Rio de Janeiro.
-A couple of hours’ drive to the east of Rio, the resort town of Buzios is a great spot to unwind after an extensive tour of Brazil’s most well known highlights.
-Set on a five mile peninsular made up of around 20 beaches that juts out into the Atlantic east of Rio.
-Formerly a small simple fishing village before Brigitte Bardot and her boyfriend ‘discovered’ it in the 1960’s, it is a place to go for beautiful beaches, snorkelling, diving, good restaurants and a selection of great hotels.
+A couple of hours’ drive to the east of Rio, the resort town of Buzios is a great spot to unwind after an extensive tour of Brazil’s most well-known highlights.
+Set on a five-mile peninsular made up of around 20 beaches that jut out into the Atlantic east of Rio.
+Formerly a small simple fishing village before Brigitte Bardot and her boyfriend ‘discovered’ it in the 1960s, it is a place to go for beautiful beaches, snorkelling, diving, good restaurants and a selection of great hotels.

 To the south of Rio, the beautiful Costa Verde or Green Coast stretches for a few hundred miles towards Sao Paulo state.
 The highlight of this area is the pretty colonial UNESCO-listed town of Paraty, where I was struck by how little seems to have changed since the 18th century.